Extension of algebroids Part I: The Construction: Introduction and results

 is non-zero in general, where $X, Y \in \Gamma(F)$.
-Since $\scD$ is a morphism of Lie algebroids, $\zeta$ is a 2-form on $F$ with values in $E$.
-Furthermore $\chi$ induces an $F$-connection $\nabla$ on $E$, that is, $\nabla$ is a morphism of anchored vector bundles $F \to \scD(E)$, where $\scD(E)$ is the Lie algebroid of derivations on $E$; for the unfamiliar reader: Such connections behave precisely as typical vector bundle connections except for the only difference that the Leibniz rule is along $\rho_F$,
+Since $\scD$ is a morphism of Lie algebroids, { this is well-defined, and, thus,} $\zeta$ is {indeed} a 2-form on $F$ with values in $E$, { i.e.\ $\zeta \in \Omega^2(F; E)$}.
+Furthermore $\chi$ induces an $F$-connection $\nabla$ on $E$, that is, $\nabla$ is a morphism of anchored vector bundles $F \to \scD(E)$, where $\scD(E)$ is the Lie algebroid of derivations on $E$; for the unfamiliar reader: Such connections behave precisely as typical vector bundle connections except that the Leibniz rule is along $\rho_F$,